fireship-io/flamethrower/REAMDME.md

 Status: Meme

-An 1.5kB zero-config router and prefetcher that makes static sites feel like a blazingly fast SPA.
+An 2kB zero-config router and prefetcher that makes static sites feel like a blazingly fast SPA.

 ## Why?

-**Problem** Static sites cannot easily share state between pages.
+**Problem** Static sites feel slow and cannot easily share state between pages.
 This makes it hard to create a good UX with JavaScript libraries because each new page needs to reboot your JS from scratch.

+The goal is to make route changes on static sites feel faster, like an SPA, without the need for a frontend framework to take over the entire DOM.

 ## How?

-1. It tells the browser to prefetch links in the current page.
+1. It tells the browser to prefetch visible links in the current page with `IntersectionObserver`.
 2. Intercepts click and popstate events, then updates the HTML5 history on route changes.
 3. Uses `fetch` to get the next page, swaps the `<body>` out, merges the `<head>`, but does not re-exectute head scripts (unless asked to).